Bladder Cancer - Frequently Asked Questions (FAQs)

 - What questions or issues did we not discuss regarding surgery?

-- You will be meeting a senior resident or assistant who works with me during the pre-operative visit, before surgery, or during the hospital stay after surgery.
-This assistant helps me better visualize what needs to be removed at the time of surgery, but is not performing the surgeon.
-I, Dr. Wilson, perform the entire operation myself.
-You will also see my team twice per day during the weekdays as well as me.
-On weekends when I am not on call you will likely see my team-mates, but not me, although I am frequently still making decisions in your care, through them.
-Residents have completed medical school, have been in the Urology division for at least an additional 3-6 years and have an M.D. degree.
+You will be meeting a senior resident or assistant who works with us during the pre-operative visit, before and during surgery and during the hospital stay after surgery.
+This assistant helps me better visualize what needs to be removed at the time of surgery, but and is performing parts of the surgery under our direct supervision as this is a university teaching hospital and we train the next generation of urologists.
+You will also see our resident team twice per day during the weekdays as well as us.
+On weekends when we are on call you will likely see the residents but not us, although we are still making decisions in your care, through them.
+Our senior residents have completed medical school (M.D. degree) and have been in training with us for an additional 3-6 years.

 References: